Tjatse/node-subs/README.md

 -- Fastest is node-subs
 ```

-The benchmarks only test the situations below:
+The benchmarks only test the following situations:
 - Simple template string (few replacements).
 - Big data (over 800bytes, e.g.: `process.env` object).

+Yah, you gotcha!
 It's a wheel for environment-variable impaction :p.

 **Otherwise, if your template strings are much more complexer and the passing data is smaller enough, try to use `underscore` / `lodash` instead of it.**